-B2B companies tend to be slower to transition to a more digital model, but even they have shown double-digit growth in digital investments, and are likely to show an even larger shift towards digital in 2020 and 2021 due to the current restrictions on in-person events.
+B2B companies tend to be slower to transition to a more digital model, but even they have shown double-digit growth in digital investments, and made larger shifts towards digital in 2020 and 2021 due to the restrictions on in-person events.

 How Much Should Your Firm Budget For Marketing?

 The CMO survey offers some answers.
 In the charts below you’ll see how marketing professionals from all types of firms responded to this question in 2021.